saramasarone/saramasarone.github.io/README.md

 ## About me

 Hey there!
 I'm a third year PhD student at the [Alan Turing Institute](https://www.turing.ac.uk) and [Queen Mary University of London](https://www.qmul.ac.uk).
-My work entails the use of Machine Learning to understand what goes happens in the immune system of some trauma patients and why it gets dysregulated.
+My work entails the use of Machine Learning to understand the immune system of trauma patients in order to provide treatment when it gets dysregulated.
 More broadly, I'm interested in using data driven methods (both supervised and unsupervised) to disentangle complex biological signals and understand the pathophysiology of immune-driven diseases.
-Lately, under the supervision of [Prof Barnes](https://www.qmul.ac.uk/c4tb/our-team/profiles/barnes-michael.html) and [Prof Pennington] (https://www.qmul.ac.uk/blizard/all-staff/profiles/daniel-j-pennington.html), I've also been involved in developing predictive models for the identification of therapeutic targets/predictive biomarkers to provide diagnosis and treatment to patients affected by these conditions.
+Lately, under the supervision of [Prof Barnes](https://www.qmul.ac.uk/c4tb/our-team/profiles/barnes-michael.html) and [Prof Pennington](https://www.qmul.ac.uk/blizard/all-staff/profiles/daniel-j-pennington.html), I've also been involved in developing predictive models for the identification of therapeutic targets/predictive biomarkers to provide diagnosis and treatment to patients affected by these conditions.

 ## Work experience

-*Part-time ML engineer at [Inflammatix](https://inflammatix.com/ml/) (USA):* I currently work as part-time Machine Learning Engineer on Representation Learning.
+*Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (USA):* I currently work as part-time Machine Learning Engineer on Representation Learning.
 My work also focuses on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

 #### Intern at Inflammatix (USA)
 Interned during summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer.
 My work focused on data harmonisation and the development of a framework for the company.